wp-plugins/kraken-image-optimizer/readme.txt

 == Description ==

 This plugin allows you to optimize new and existing Wordpress image uploads through [Kraken Image Optimizer's](https://kraken.io "Kraken Image Optimizer") API.
 Both lossless and lossy optimization modes are supported.
 Supported filetypes are JPEG, PNG and GIF.
 Maximum filesize limit is 8MB.
-For more details, including detailed documentation and plans and pricing, please visit [Kraken.io](https://kraken.io "Kraken Image Optimizer"). **Note: You will need to obtain a full Kraken API key and secret to use this plugin**.
+For more details, including detailed documentation and plans and pricing, please visit [Kraken.io](https://kraken.io "Kraken Image Optimizer"). **Note: You will need to obtain a paid Kraken API key and secret to use this plugin**.